RyanHolanda/rusky-finance/README.md

 You can download the APK in release section or you can download from Google Play Store

-Google Play Store Link > This application is in review by google and in a few days gonna be on Play Store.
+Google Play Store Link > This application is under review by google and in a few days gonna be on Play Store.
 Please download from Release Section